-Applicants must be high school juniors or seniors or current postsecondary undergraduates enrolled or planning to enroll in a full-time accredited program at a two-year or four-year college, university, or vocational-technical school located in the United States.
+Applicants must be high school juniors or seniors or current undergraduate or graduate students enrolled or planning to enroll in a full-time accredited program at a two-year or four-year college, university, or vocational-technical school located in the United States.

-Applicants must have a minimum cumulative grade point average of 2.5 on a 4.0 scale (or its equivalent) at the time of application.
+Applicants must have a minimum cumulative grade point average of 3.0 on a 4.0 scale (or its equivalent) at the time of application.

 Applicants that are enrolling in post-secondary university or college must enroll in at least 12 hours per semester.
-Applicants currently enrolled in post secondary university or college must be enrolled in a minimum of 12 hours per semester.
+Applicants currently enrolled in post-secondary university or college must be enrolled in a minimum of 12 hours per semester.
 Graduate students must be enrolled in a minimum of 6 hours per semester.

 If selected as a recipient, the student will receive a $4,300 award, paid directly to his or her enrolling institution over a four-year period.
 If selected, the recipient will receive $1,300 for their first year.
-The remainder of the $4,300 will be distributed over all the remaining years of your undergraduate college education at the rate of $1,000 per year over no more than four years.
+The remainder of the $4,300 will be distributed over all the remaining years of your post-secondary college education at the rate of $1,000 per year over no more than four years.
 If the applicant is enrolled in secondary school, the distribution of the scholarship will be discussed and planned out with the recipient.
 The Scholarship Program will be administered in full compliance with IRS Revenue reporting requirements.
 Awards are non-renewable.
-Awards are for a two-year or four-year college, university, or vocational-technical school located in the United States study only.
+Awards are for U.S.-based two-year or four-year college, university, or vocational-technical schools only.
 Award payments will be made upon the evidence of tuition expenses and shall not exceed such expenses for a period of one calendar year.
 Students seeking degrees through online or distance learning programs exclusively shall not be eligible.
-Individual online courses are permitted when they are a part of required curriculum taught in the campus environment and when such courses are only available online or through distance learning.
+Individual online courses are permitted when they are a part of the required curriculum taught in the campus environment and when such courses are only available online or through distance learning.